 Religious Tourism Pakistan and existing Governance and Management Structure:

 The existing governance and management structure for religious tourism market is highly bureaucratic, controlled and to some extent closed.
 There are many departments and agencies are in control and regulating the market as service providers and in result it leads us to nowhere.
 Currently if anyone applies visa for pilgrimage to Pakistan, they need a letter from Evacuee Trust to get visa and in result the pilgrims start seeking channels one after the other and when they reach to concerned staff they are told that we have letterhead papers finished – by then the holidays are over.

-The existing governance and management structure should be replaced by setting up a sub-board or committee of volunteers (sector professionals) for religious tourism within National Tourism Board that will work as one-window operational force, whereas Evacuee Trust and other agencies have nothing to control it and should stay within its domain that is to maintain and look after the shrines rather involving itself in visa letters or promotion of own businesses directly or indirectly.
+The existing governance and management structure should be replaced by setting up a sub-board or committee of volunteers (sector professionals) for religious tours.
+National Tourism Board that will work as one-window operational force, whereas Evacuee Trust and other agencies have nothing to control it.
+They should stay within its domain that is to maintain and look after the shrines rather involving itself in visa letters or promotion of own businesses directly or indirectly.
 It is recommended to work on the basis of Public-Private partnership and let private sector lead religious tourism segment with minimum involvement of various government departments and make an open procedure to attract more and more heritage tourists to Pakistan.
-So a powerful Religious Sub-Tourism Board within the NTB is advised to be constituted that will look after day to day yatra affairs.
+So a powerful Religious Sub-Tourism Board within the NTCB is advised to be constituted that will look after day to day yatra affairs.